-Do's Don'ts Have the school "swoosh" as your Twitter icon (saved in A:pool > Twitter icon).
-If you would like a variation of this created please contact George Bligh Tweets must not contain students full names (please use forename only) Keep the language professional Photos of pupils should not be tweeted.
-You could put on photos of trophies, places you're visiting certificates, examples of students work, etc. Use it to promote extra-curricular activities and to congratulate pupils Don't forget this is in the public domain and anyone can see it.

-Use it as a reminder of events within your year Do not 'follow' students back on their Twitter
+Do's Don'ts Have the school "swoosh" as your Twitter icon Tweets must not contain pupils full names (please use forename only) Keep the language professional Photos of pupils should not be tweeted.
+You could put on photos of trophies, places you're visiting certificates, examples of pupils work, etc. Use it to promote extra-curricular activities and to congratulate pupils Don't forget this is in the public domain and anyone can see it.
+Use it as a reminder of events within your department Do not 'follow' pupils back on their Twitter accounts.
+Follow similar and relevant Twitter accounts Embed your Twitter feed onto your website

-group accounts.

-Follow similar and relevant Twitter accounts